 KCR cautions youth of destructive forces

-Warangal: 'Jai Telangana, Jai Bharat,' will henceforth be the new slogan of Chief Minister K Chandrasekhar Rao.
-For the first time, KCR gave this...
+‘Jai Telangana, Jai Bharat,’ will henceforth be the new slogan of Chief Minister K Chandrasekhar Rao.
+For the first time, KCR gave this slogan giving a clear indication of his intention to enter national politics with a bang soon.

 Warangal: 'Jai Telangana, Jai Bharat,' will henceforth be the new slogan of Chief Minister K Chandrasekhar Rao.
 For the first time, KCR gave this slogan giving a clear indication of his intention to enter national politics with a bang soon.